 ID Fellowship: ID Transplant Service

 Many Infectious Diseases clinicians practice at hospitals that perform solid organ transplants or care for patient who have received transplants elsewhere, therefore it is important for all Infectious Diseases Fellows to receive training in managing infections and differentiating infection from rejection in transplant recipients.
-The Infectious Diseases transplant service sees patients with solid organ transplants at Medical University Hospital.
+The Infectious Diseases transplant service sees patients with solid organ transplants at both, the Medical University Hospital and Ashley River Tower.
 The Infectious Diseases transplant service works closely with the heart, lung, liver, kidney, pancreas, and small bowel transplant teams to coordinate care for these complicated patients.
-Evaluation of inpatient bone marrow consults is performed by the "B" consult service.

 The Medical University Hospital Infectious Diseases transplant clinic sees: